-We find portions of the SEIA/Vote Solar and Utilities revisions to this principle appropriately refine the issue of regulatory uncertainty.
-We find it reasonable to adopt the following revised language: A successor shall be transparent and understandable to all customers and be uniform, to the extent possible, across all utilities.
+reasonable to adopt the following revised language: A successor should be transparent and understandable to all customers and should be uniform, to the extent possible, across all utilities.

 The final proposed principle focuses on the concept of value: a successor shall maximize the value of customer-sited renewable generation.
 Many parties recommend the Commission provide more clarity in proposed principle 8, including defining the word value and delineating value to whom.
-As described below, we find a combination of CUE, NRDC, Public Advocates Office, TURN, and Utilities' revisions to provide a definition of value as well as the needed clarity of for whom the value is maximized.
-We underscore, however, that we decline to include language proposed by TURN that prescribes a specific metric.
+As described below, we adopt a simple but flexible principle.
 As we previously concluded, principles should not be based upon findings that can only be made after the service of testimony and evidentiary hearings.
+Hence, as described below, we decline to define the term "value".

-Maintaining AB 327 requires the successor to be cost-effective, Public Advocates Office contends prioritizing technologies that provide the largest benefits to the grid will increase cost-effectiveness.56 Public Advocates Office recommends adding the phrase, "to the electrical grid," to the end of proposed principle 8.57 Focusing on for whom the value is maximized, Utilities agree with the proposed principle but offer additional language at the end: to all customers and to the electrical grid.58 Similar to Utilities, TURN recommends adding "to ratepayers and the electrical system."59 In reply comments, CALWEA and CACE offer support to these clarifications.60 We find this additional language reasonable for providing clarity regarding for whom the value is maximized.
+Maintaining that AB 327 requires the successor to be cost-effective, Public Advocates Office contends prioritizing technologies that provide the largest benefits to the grid will increase cost-effectiveness.63 Therefore, Public Advocates Office recommends adding the phrase, "to the electrical grid," to the end of proposed principle 8.64 Focusing on for whom the value is maximized, Utilities agree with the proposed principle but offer additional language at the end: to all customers and to the electrical grid.65 Similar to Utilities, TURN recommends adding "to ratepayers and the electrical system."66 In reply comments, CALWEA and CACE offer support to these clarifications.67 We find this additional language reasonable for providing clarity regarding for whom the value is maximized.
+However, it is also prudent to revise the language to be consistent with Public Utilities Code Section 2827.1(b)(4), which requires the benefits of net metering flow to all customers and the electrical system.68

-56 Public Advocates Office Opening Comments, December 4, 2020 at 8, footnote 27.
+63 Public Advocates Office Opening Comments, December 4, 2020 at 8, footnote 27.